 Watermeal are very fine floating weeds often smaller than a grain of rice can quickly cover a pond.
 An outbreak of watermeal is unsightly and can also cause reduced oxygen concentrations in the pond.

 This tiny plant multiplies at an incredible rate.
 Just a few plants can overtake a pond in less than a week.
 Duckweed has 2 small leaves with root that floats in the water to absorb nutrients.
 The plants split to produce child plants so a population can grow exponentially.
 Duckweed and watermeal are found together in some areas.

 Treatments for all of the above described "green pond scum" use varying management techniques.

 Treatments for all of the above described "green pond scum" vary by the cause.

 Filamentous algae (string algae)

-Kill existing algae mats with Cutrine Plus liquid algaecide.
+Kill existing floating algae mats with Cutrine Plus liquid algaecide.
 Spray directly on algae.
-For submerged algae growth, treat with Cutrine Granular.
-After treatment follow up with Pond Dye to limit regrowth.
+Since string algae forms on the pond bottom, it is important to use treatments that persist at the bottom.
+For submerged algae control, treat with Cutrine Granular Algaecide which controls algae growth for up to 5 weeks.